DavidShenJingtao/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor enters `sessions`.
-2. TAConnect parses the command (no arguments required).
+1. TA requests an overview of every session recorded in TAConnect.
-3. TAConnect retrieves all unique sessions from the model.
+2. TAConnect gathers the set of unique session identifiers from the model.
-4. TAConnect displays the number of sessions and the list of session codes.
+3. TAConnect reports the number of sessions and the list of their codes.

     Use case ends.